 Our first langhaar, Kaylee, is such a great dog.
 It was not long before we started getting requests for puppies out of her.
 Everyone from our vet to gunners at hunting tests.
 We always thought that if we did breed her or any other langhaar, that our breeding priorities would be to produce high-drive hunting dogs with cooperative temperaments.
 It is amazing how much easier it is to train a well-bred dog that wants to please you.
 Our other langhaars also exhibit this high-drive, cooperative nature that results in an easy-to-train dog.

 We decided to name our kennel Coraschatten in honor of Kaylee.
 Kaylee's registered name is Cora vom Illertal.
 "Schatten" is the German word for shadow.
 So, Coraschatten literally means Cora Shadow or Cora's Shadow.
 We do feel like every dog we ever own or produce will be compared to Kaylee and will have to live up to her standard.
 Thus, we felt it was appropriate to name our kennel Cora's Shadow.
 We hope that by breeding Deutsch Langhaars, we will be able to provide hunters with a dog that they enjoy living and hunting with as much as we have enjoyed Kaylee.

 We have also chosen to get more involved with the organizations who make it possible for us to test and breed our dogs.
-Cortney is a Verbandsrichter (JGHV Judge) and serves as the Breed Warden and Webmaster for DL-GNA.
+Cortney is a Verbandsrichter (JGHV Judge) and serves as the Breed Warden, Director of Testing, and Webmaster for DL-GNA.